4. Nongovernmental bodies

 In addition, to the extent that any nongovernmental bodies meet the broad definition of either a "state agency" or “local agency,” their records would be considered “public records” under the act.

 Hopf v.
 Topcorp, 170 Ill.
 App.
-3d 85, 527 N.E.
-2d 1, 122 Ill.
+3d 85, 527 N.E.2d 1, 122 Ill.
 Dec.
 629 (1st Dist.
-1988), applied the Rockford Newspapers analysis to a FOIA claim.
-An economic development corporation, owned by a city and a private university, was found to not be a public body within the meaning of the Act.
+1988), later applied the Rockford Newspapers analysis to a FOIA claim.
+There, an economic development corporation, owned by a city and a private university, was found to not be a public body within the meaning of the Act.
+Id. at 93.

 The definition of “public agency” includes certain nongovernmental bodies.
 For example, under Indiana Code Section 5-14-3-2(q), “a private university police department” is a “public agency” for the purposes of the Access to Public Records Act.
 However, the private university police department must exercise the power of the state to be a “public agency.”
 See ESPN, Inc. v.
 Univ. of Notre Dame Police Dep’t, 62 N.E.3d 1192, 1198–99 (Ind.
 2016) (holding that Notre Dame’s police department was not a “public agency” because the university’s trustees created and control the department).